 A risk review date is provided on the Risk Register.
 For high risks, scoring above [score tbc] this will be monthly; all other risks will be reviewed quarterly.

-All risks are submitted to the PAC and will be subject to a Risk Progress report.
-The Risk Progress report is to provide an update of planned actions and risk management activities to help shape the target risk score and action progress.
-The simplest technique for providing a visualisation of the total risk activity for the PAC will be a diagram which reflects the likelihood of occurrence, financial impacts and community impacts.
+All risks are submitted to the PAC and will be subject to a Risk Progress Report.
+The Risk Progress Report is to provide an update of planned actions and risk management activities to help shape the target risk score and action progress.
+The simplest technique for providing a visualisation of the total risk activity for the PAC will be a diagram that reflects the likelihood of occurrence, financial impacts and community impacts.
 Appendix 8 presents an example of a visual globe map.
 This will provide the PAC with a visual map of the risk profile.
 The PAFA will provide the Risk Progress Report to the PAC as required.

 Closing a Risk

 Risks are closed based on the result of the actions and the controls put in place.
-The Risk Progress report may highlight that controls are in place and subsequently the PAC may amend a risk score.
-Where risk scores have reduced or hit the target and are no longer deemed to be a risk to gas settlement performance the PAC may choose to close the risk.
-The PAFA will update the Risk Register accordingly and notify the risk identifier of the actions completed and the outcome of the risk they raised.
+The Risk Progress Report may highlight that controls are in place and subsequently the PAC may amend a risk score.
+Where risk scores have reduced or have met the target and are no longer deemed to be a risk to gas settlement performance the PAC may choose to close the risk.
+The PAFA will update the Risk Register accordingly and notify the Risk Originatorof the actions completed and the outcome of the risk they raised.

 Appendix 1 – Risk Template